eoinnoble/highway-code-diff/pages/breakdowns-and-incidents-274-to-287.md

 you should

 * stay in your vehicle
-* keep your seatbelts and hazard warning lights on
+* keep your seat belts and hazard warning lights on
 * call 999 immediately and ask for the police.
 Alternatively, press your SOS button if your vehicle has one and ask for the police.

 * put on high-visibility clothing if you have it and it is within easy reach